SergeySatskiy/codimension/trunk/doc/plugins.md

 or not.
 So the GC plugin `__init__` does not do any significant resource consuming initializations.

-One of the first things Codimension does before a plugin is initialized, it asks the plugin if the current IDE version is supported by the plugin.
+One of the first things Codimension does before a plugin is acivated, it asks the plugin if the current IDE version is supported by the plugin.
 Codimension passes the current version as a string, e.g. `"2.1.0"`.
 The method must be implemented by the plugin and for the GC plugin it is trivial, all the versions are supported: